mBreijen/oblectare-marketplace/README.md

-# Official Oblectare NFT Marketplace and Music Distributor
+# Oblectare NFT Marketplace and Music Distributor

 Here are the commands to create and run a local node to test out the NFT database.